 2. Organization of the Audit Committee

 The Committee shall consist of three or more directors and shall satisfy the independence, financial literacy, expertise and financial experience requirements of applicable securities laws, stock exchanges and any other regulatory requirements.
 The members of the Committee shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee and serve at the pleasure of the Board.
 A majority of the members of the Committee shall constitute a quorum.
-Where a vacancy occurs at any time in the membership of the Committee, the Nominating and Corporate Governance Committee will submit a recommendation on filling such vacancy to the Board.
-The Board shall be solely responsible for approving any appointments.
+Where a vacancy occurs at any time in the membership of the Committee, it may be filled by the Board on the recommendation of the Nominating and Corporate Governance Committee.

 Members of the Committee must be financially literate as the Board interprets such qualification in accordance with applicable Canadian and U.S. securities legislation and regulations, as well as the New York Stock Exchange (“NYSE”) standards relating to corporate governance and Nasdaq Capital Market (“Nasdaq”) standards relating to corporate governance.

 No member of the Committee may serve simultaneously on the audit committees of more than three public companies, including the Corporation, unless the Board determines that such simultaneous service would not limit or impair the ability of such member to effectively serve on the Committee.
 The basis for such determination shall be disclosed as required by law or stock exchange regulation.

 The Committee has at all times a direct line of communication with the internal auditors and the Auditors.

 3. Meetings of the Audit Committee